How to conduct planning poker for remote teams

 How we automated our Planning Poker meetings

-We leveraged Slack, our team communication platform where all our team members are available and set up Troopr to configure and send the Planning Poker questions to the participants at say 11.00 am in their own local time-zone.
+We leveraged Slack, our team communication platform where all our team members are available, and set up Troopr to configure and send the Planning Poker questions to the participants at say 11.00 am in their local time-zone.

-Everyone can cast their votes at a comfortable time during their day.
-If someone fails to remember to cast their votes, Troopr sends out an actionable reminder encouraging them to contribute.
+3. Everyone can cast their votes at a comfortable time during their day.
+Troopr sends out an actionable reminder if someone fails to cast their votes.

-The team responses are aggregated into a beautiful web report and shared it on common Slack channel and web portal.
+4. The team responses are aggregated into a beautiful web report and shared on common Slack channels and web portals.
 We also made the Slack reports actionable to update the final estimates to the Jira issues in a single click of a button in Slack.

-Troopr also provides a history of team estimates, so that we can catch up on that anytime when required.
-Troopr engagement reports and analytics also helps managers see how the team members are contributing over time.
+5. Troopr also provides a history of team estimates, so that we can catch up on that anytime when required.
+Troopr engagement reports and analytics also help managers see how the team members are contributing over time.

 Read more at www.troopr.ai/planning-poker-online